 - Navigate to Exchange Admin Center > organization > add-ins.

-- From the add-ins page, click the plus icon (+) and select Add from file.
+From the add-ins page, select the plus icon (+) and select Add from file.

-- Click Choose File and select the PhishAlertManifest.xml file.
+- Select Choose File and select the PhishAlertManifest.xml file.

 Installing to Shared Mailboxes

-The Hybrid PAB supports installation for shared mailboxes.
+The Hybrid PAB supports installation for shared mailboxes shared mailboxes (link opens in new window).
 This feature requires that Graph API and Nested App Authentication single sign-on (NAA-SSO) permissions are authorized in your Microsoft 365 tenant.
 See steps 6 through 10 in the Accepting Required Permissions section above for instructions on how to authorize these permissions.

 Prerequisites for Shared Mailbox Installation